muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 > I know something is wrong, but I cannot yet see the right thing to repair

-### What the baseline should make visible

-The user should be able to see:

-1. the workflow input
-2. the baseline result
-3. the lack of useful trace structure
-4. the diagnostic ambiguity that follows
-5. the repair temptation toward the wrong layer

-### Important design note

-Do not make the baseline too theatrical.

-This should feel like a familiar engineering pain, not like a made-up disaster movie.
+This is exactly why the first repair move belongs to F5.

 ---

-## 5. First repair move 🔧
+## 5. First repair move

 Once the case is routed to F5, the first repair move should be simple and disciplined.